 We have two church buildings – Dalserf down in the Clyde Valley just off the A72 between Garrion Bridge and Rosebank and Rorison Memorial Church in Ashgillhead Road.
 Ashgill.

 Rorison is our main hall accommodation with a large hall and a small hall separated by a moveable partition providing when necessary a very large space for events such as ceilidhs and concerts.
 There is also a smaller area known as “The Sanctuary” which is used for Sunday (monthly) and mid week (fortnightly) worship, Guild meetings and Kirk Session meetings, Girls’ Brigade devotions and committee meetings.
 We also have a lovely hall in Dalserf Village “Hamilton Hall” close to Dalserf Church used used for tea and fellowship after the Sunday service but also for a variety of other uses – Sunday Pathfinders (Sunday school), Sunday creche, Bible study group, occasional congregational lunches and the increasingly popular Saturday Teas.
 In addition to church use the hall is hired by The Lanarkshire Vintage motorcycle club and a local councillors surgeries and on several occasions has been used by the Machan Trust.

 All age groups are catered for.
 The Guild meeting every second Wednesday has around 25 members.
-Our Sunday School is called “Sunday Pathfinders” and at present meets in Hamilton Hall, Dalserf, at the same time as the church service.
-There are a good number of young folk from 5 to 18 years of age in our uniformed organizations.
+There are a good number of young folk from 5 to 18 years of age in our Girls’ Brigade company.

 The Parish of Dalserf comprises the villages of Ashgill, Shawsburn, Netherburn and Rosebank as well as the hamlet of Dalserf itself.
 The parish boundaries extend considerably, beyond the villages to include a number of farms and many other isolated dwellings.